 The menopause

-Michael J. O’Dowd in The History of Medications for Women, 2020
+Published in Michael J. O’Dowd, The History of Medications for Women, 2020

 In a brief look at the hormonal therapy for the ‘change of life’ Wilson wrote that ‘Investigation of the therapeutic uses of estrogens followed close upon Doisy’s historic discovery of these hormones in 1923.
 Curiously, the initial research was carried out largely in agricultural colleges with a hopeful view towards encouraging the sex life of chickens’.
 Wilson’s own initial experiments, in the late 1920s, were carried out with a crude extract made from dried sheep ovaries.
 Estrogen became available in the early 1930s and the German preparation, estradiol benzoate, that was relatively side-effect free, allowed patients to enjoy the benefits of estrogen therapy without discomfort.
 Some clinicians nicknamed it the ‘cadillac of hormones’, but unfortunately the preparation had to be given on an on-going basis by intramuscular injections.
 Natural conjugated estrogens became available shortly after the outbreak of World War Two.
 They were prepared from mares’ urine and soon the conjugated estrogens became available in convenient tablet form.